coredns/kubernetai/README.md

 Here is an example Corefile that makes a connection to the local cluster, but also a remote cluster that uses the same domain name.
 Because both *kubernetai* stanzas serve the same zone, queries for `cluster.local` will always first get processed by the first stanza.
 The *fallthrough* in the first stanza allows processing to go to the next stanza if the service is not found in the first.

-The `ignore empty_service` tells *kubernetai* not to create records for Headless Services that have no ready endpoints.
-So if a Service exists in both clusters, but the local one is not ready, clients are directed to the remote Service.
+The `ignore empty_service` tells *kubernetai* not to create records for ClusterIP Services that have no ready endpoints.
+In this example, if a ClusterIP Service in the local cluster has no ready endpoints, clients will be directed to the remote Service.
+This essentially allows the Services in the local cluster to be defined as ClusterIP services, however the Services in the remote cluster must still be headless.

 ~~~ txt
 . {